rritaz/starter-academic/content/teaching/_index.md

 ### Courses

 #### University of Illinois Chicago
+- **IPHS 402: Analytic and Research Methods in Public Health** (Fall 2023)\
+Undergraduate level course that introduces students to the analytic and research methods used to carry out the core functions of evidence-based public health.
 - **AHS 511: Biostatistics I** (Fall 2023)\
 Graduate level basic statistics includes descriptive statistics, correlation, probability, one- and two-sample statistical inference, analysis of variance, simple linear and logistic regression, clinical trials, and basic epidemiology concepts.
 - **AHS 512: Biostatistics II** (Winter 2024)\